The Best 10-day Itinerary in Iceland

 Day 6

-Godafoss Waterfall in the North of Iceland.
+Godafoss Waterfall in North Iceland.

 Day 6 - Dettifoss, Myvatn & Akureyri

-You'll depart the East Fjords bright and early on the sixth day of your Icelandic summer holiday to visit the north.
-Today, you will follow the Diamond Circle sightseeing route to see all of the region's most spectacular attractions.
+On the sixth day of your summer vacation in Iceland, you will follow the Diamond Circle sightseeing route to see the region's most spectacular attractions.

-The first stop of the Diamond Circle you will make will be at the primordial Jokulsargljufur canyon.
-Here, you can find three thunderous waterfalls named Hafragilsfoss, Selfoss, and Dettifoss.
-Though all impressive, Dettifoss is the most beautiful.
-It is 328 ft (100m) wide and over 131 ft (40m) tall.
+Though all impressive, the Dettifoss waterfall is the most beautiful.
+It is 328 feet (100 meters) wide and over 131 feet (40 meters) tall.
 It is also the most powerful waterfall in all of Europe.

-Next, you'll come to Asbyrgi; though also a canyon, it could not be more different from Jokulsargljufur.
-Shaped like an enormous horseshoe, it is defined by the luscious forest that fills it, as well as its dramatic central island.
-Because of its surreal scale and formation, early Icelanders believed this to be created by the footprint of a God's horse.
+Next, you'll come to Asbyrgi canyon.
+Although also a canyon, it could not be more different from the Jokulsargljufur canyon.
+Shaped like an enormous horseshoe, it is defined by the luscious forest that fills it and its dramatic central island.

-After this, you'll reach one of the most scenic, cultural centers of the north: the village of Husavik.
+After this, you'll reach one of the most scenic cultural centers of the north: the village of Husavik.
 Its serene harbor looks out over the beautiful islands and cliffs of Skjalfandi Bay, and its colorful houses make for postcard-perfect views.

 In summer, the great bodies of water here burst with life, with a range of unique flora and abundant birdlife adding to the appeal.
 There are also many features of geological wonder to seek out, such as the dramatic Dimmuborgir lava fortress and unusual pseudocraters.
-Surrounding Myvatn are incredible landscapes of volcanoes, craters, hot springs, and lava fields.

 Read more